Keynote Speaker I

 Prof. Roberto Montemanni, Department of Innovative Technologies Dalle Molle Institue for Artificaial Intelligence, Switzerland

-He is professor of advanced algorithms at the University of Applied Sciences of Southern Switzerland and lecturer at the University of Lugano.
-He is active as a senior researcher at the Dalle Molle Institute for Artificial Intelligence (IDSIA), Switzerland.
+Biography: Roberto Montemanni is professor of advanced algorithms at the University of Applied Sciences of Southern Switzerland.
+He is also active as senior researcher at the Dalle Molle Institute for Artificial Intelligence and as research advisor for PhD students at the University of Lugano, Switzerland.
 He obtained a Laurea degree in Computer Science from the University of Bologna, Italy in 1999 and a Ph.D. in Applied Mathematics from the University of Glamorgan, UK in 2002.
-His main research interests are in mathematical programming modeling and heuristic algorithms development for optimization problems.
+He is leading basic and applied research projects both at national and international levels.
+His main research interests are in the fields of mathematical modeling and algorithms, with applications in transportations and logistics.

 Keynote Speaker III

 Prof. Gabriel Lodewijks studied Mechanical Engineering at Twente University and Delft University of Technology, The Netherlands.
 He obtained a Master degree in 1992 and a PhD on the dynamics of belt systems in 1996.
 He is President of Coveyor Experts BV, which he established in 1999.
 In 2000 he was appointed professor of the department Transport Engineering and Logistics at the Faculty of Mechanical, Maritime and Materials Engineering.
 From 2002 he was appointed as chairman of the department.
 In 2013, Prof. Gabriel Lodewijks was appointed as the overseas lecturing professor of WUT.

 His main interest is in belt conveyor technology, automation of transport systems, material engineering and dynamics.

 Dr. Koorosh Gharehbaghi, RMIT University, Australia

 School of Property, Construction and Project Management at RMIT